 If you have good to excellent credit, Prosper is a good choice for a debt consolidation loan or a medical financing loan.
-With this lender, you can borrow up to $35,000 for a standard personal loan or up to $100,000 for medical financing with rates between 6% and 36%.
+With this lender, you can borrow up to $40,000 for a standard personal loan or medical financing.
 One downside to using Prosper is that the lender is a peer to peer lender (sometimes called a marketplace lender) so it will take a little bit longer to receive funds.

 - Review: Should You Apply?